1063086/reproducible-research_homework/README.md

 # Reproducible research: version control and R

 \# INSERT ANSWERS HERE #

-Questions 1,2,3 can be found here; https://github.com/nadiaangelab/logistic_growth
+Questions 1,2,3 can be found here: https://github.com/nadiaangelab/logistic_growth

 4) (**30 points**) Sometimes we are interested in modelling a process that involves randomness.
 A good example is Brownian motion.
 We will explore how to simulate a random process in a way that it is reproducible: